zhixing1996/weighted-isr/README.md

 > please check examples in ./example, some points that you need to focus on is listed as bellow:

-1. [IHVP]:
+1. [Vacuum polarization factor]:

     1. Please set KKMC.IHVP = 0 to insure that the line shape you put in KKMC is accurately flat.

     2. In the cross section calculation, please set KKMC.IHVP = 1 and generate only 1 event in the center-of-mass energy you concern about to get the VP factor.

+2. [ISR tag]:

-    3. Please insure only "KKMC.TagFSR = 1;" is uncommented and "KKMC.TagISR = 1;" is commented to tag the FSR coming from ccbar.
+    1. Please insure only "KKMC.TagFSR = 1;" is uncommented and "KKMC.TagISR = 1;" is commented to tag the FSR coming from ccbar.

 ## For developers